ILIAS-eLearning/ILIAS/README.md

 The function evaluation works lazy, that is it only calculates the value when it is really needed the first time.
-In our case that is the moment we call
+In our case that is the moment we call *$res->get()*.
-$res->get().
 You will be safe in terms of the result of function applications if you only use functions without sideeffects like writing or reading global stuff.
 When using functions with sideeffects, the result might be suprising.

-For the later use with the formlets, the functions and values can be erroneous.
-To catch an exception from the underlying PHP function and turn it into an error value, one can use catchAndReify to create a new function value.
+For the later use with the formlets, values can be erroneous to catch an exception from the underlying PHP function and turn it into an error value, one can use *catchAndReify* to create a new function value.

 ```php
 <?php